kevinwlu/dsd/Nexys-4-DDR/Lab-1/READ.md

 ### 1. Create a new project hexcounter in Vivado

-* Add the source file created in Part 1 and upload to project
+* Click 'Add Files' then add leddec.vhd

-* Create two new source files of file type VHDL and copy the code from counter.vhd and hexcount.vhd
+* Click 'Create File' then create two new source files of file type VHDL called counter and hexcount

-* Create a new constraint file of file type XDC and copy the code from hexcount.xdc
+* Create a new constraint file of file type XDC called hexcount'

+* Choose Nexys 4 DDR board for the project

+* Click 'Finish'

+* Click design sources and copy the VHDL code from counter.vhd and hexcount.vhd

+* Click constraints and copy the code from hexcount.xdc

 ### 2. Run synthesis